cmarchand/MarkupUK_2023-TDD_with_XSLT/src/explanations.md

   We have to complete the refactoring by typing the function as `xs:boolean`, by adding a parameter `input` as `xs:string` and to change the fucntion call in the `template/@match`.
+- Use the **Slide Statement** refactoring operation to move the function at the bottom of the file